Skip to main content

 💎 Integrating 21st-Century Skills: National Approaches

-To meet future demands, education systems are embedding 21st-century skills as core curriculum components.
+To meet future demands, education systems are embedding 21st-century skills as core components of the curriculum.
 Singapore has adopted a comprehensive "SkillsFuture" strategy encompassing technology and socio-emotional skills.
 Australia's national curriculum explicitly emphasizes critical thinking, creativity, collaboration, and communication.
-The European Union has developed a "Key Competences for Lifelong Learning" framework, upon which many member states base their educational planning.
+The European Union has developed a "Key Competences for Lifelong Learning" framework, which many member states base their educational planning on.

 💎 International Standards for Digital Literacy